 A single course may fulfill multiple requirements.

-- Honors Core: You must earn at least 3 Honors credits from the list of approved Honors Core courses.
+- Honors Core: At least 3 Honors credits in an approved Honors Core course

-- Categories: You must earn at least 3 Honors credits from the lists of approved courses in each of the following categories:
+- Course categories: At least 3 Honors credits in each of the following categories:

-- Diversity & Multiculturalism: You must earn at least 3 Honors credits from a course with this designation.
+- Diversity & Multiculturalism (D&M): At least 3 Honors credits

-These requirements bring explore, create, lead out of the classroom and help prepare you to be leaders in your field and your communities.
-Completion of the University Honors Laureate co-curricular requirements must be documented by earning the corresponding badges in your UConn Portolium account.
+The University Honors Laureate award brings explore, create, and lead out of the classroom and helps prepare you to be a leader in your field and your community.
+Each of these co-curricular components are documented by earning the corresponding badge in the UConn Honors HuskyCT course.

-- Events: You must attend and reflect upon at least 10 approved Honors events, with at least one event in each of the following event categories:
+- Events: Attend and reflect upon 10 approved Honors events, with at least one event in each of the following event categories:

 - Career, Professional, and Personal Development